-It might be tempting to focus your attention on new clients but it’s actually a very detrimental practice to partake in.
-There’s a lot of extra cash to be earned from existing clients: up and cross-selling, referrals and repeat sales, to name but a few.
+It might be tempting to focus your attention on new clients but make sure you don’t overlook the needs of those already on your books.
+There’s a lot of extra cash to be earned from existing clients: up- and cross-selling, referrals and repeat sales, to name but a few.
 Find out more about how you can make more money from clients here.

-One way to combat this is to have a dedicated staff to nurture existing clients, while another team chases new leads.
-Remember, existing clients will refer you if you’re great at what you do, so that’s one way of generating leads for free, but you need to keep them happy for them to do so.
+Employ dedicated staff to nurture existing clients, while another team chases new leads.
+Remember, existing clients will refer you if you’re great at what you do, which is a great way of generating leads for free.

 4. Lack of regular contact with clients

-Your clients don’t have the luxury of a guaranteed paycheque every month and they are responsible for making sure that their entire team will get paid.
 In a world that evolves so rapidly, no matter how much you plan, it can be hard to feel 100% in control of your business.
-Don’t make the finances another worry and frustration.
 Make sure your client has the information they need to make decisions and keep in touch.
-If they don’t hear from you, even if you are monitoring them in the background, if clients aren’t hearing from you then they’re likely to worry.
+Even if you are monitoring their accounts in the background, if clients aren’t hearing from you then they’re likely to worry.

-Staying in regular contact with your clients will not only keep a firm grip of their trust, you’ll probably be able to upsell more services to them.
+Staying in regular contact with your clients will keep a firm grip of their trust.
 The more you’re talking to your clients, the better you can identify what their goals and needs are.
 Once you’ve established these, you can strategise with them to help them achieve goals, therefore retaining their custom.
-This negates the cost as they’ve made a saving or increased revenue

 5. Not promoting all of your services